friemen/zackzack/README.md

 *Actions* (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> (U state channel)].
-If they communicate with another component they use the foreign components channel with `put-view!`.
+If they communicate with another component they use the foreign components channel via `put-view!`.
 They usually return the new state of the view (see also Remote Communication).